The Roll-Out-of-Bed Challenge

 This is one of my favorite quotes from one of my favorite women.
 This is also one of those I'm-laughing-because-it-hurts situations.

 Like many of my peeps, I'm working two full-time jobs—as both a novelist and a nonprofit marketing coordinator.
-Since I can't really do this at my other job, there are definitely days when I sit down to write and am like, "nope," and then stand back up and go eat blueberry muffins in the kitchen while basically loathing everything.
+Since I can't really do this at my other job, there are definitely days when I sit down to write and am like, "nope," and then stand back up and go eat blueberry muffins in the kitchen.

-But recently, I realized that those days were happening more often than not, because I am an embarrassment to nature.
+Recently I realized that those days were happening more often than not.
 So, with a new novel to work on and an old one to query, I decided the time had come.
 The time to get down to business.
 OH YOU KNOW.

 Two weeks ago, to be exact, I was sitting at my dining room table with my roommate, and I was staring at a blinking cursor, as per ushe.
 And I realized one of two things was going to happen: I was either going to sit there until I typed a few truly obscene words to cope with my guilt about all the not-writing currently going on, or I was going to go to bed and loathe everything, as was my tradition.